carpentries/instructor-training/_episodes/08-motivation.md

 {: .testimonial}

 + **Praising effort or improvement, not performance or ability**.
 Praise based on the quality of performance often feels like the highest praise because it goes straight to your identity as a person of intellect and skill.
-When faced with a fixed mindset, many well-intentioned teachers will end up countering with another fixed mindset -- "I'm not a computational person" vs "You ARE a computational person!"
-However, this approach doesn't prepare learners well to interpret future obstacles as irrelevant to innate ability.
+When faced with a fixed mindset ("I'm not a computational person!"), many well-intentioned teachers counter with another fixed mindset ("You ARE a computational person!
+You're really good at this!").
+However, this doesn't prepare learners to interpret future obstacles as irrelevant to innate ability.
 Evidence suggests that learner perseverence is best supported in the long term by praising effort or improvement instead.
 If you are not convinced of this, consider the impact on the person sitting next to your target, who might overhear but not receive the same praise.

 > ## Choosing our Praises
-> Since we're so used to being praised for our performance, it can be challenging to change the way we praise our learners.
+> Since we are so used to being praised for our performance, it can be challenging to change the way we praise our learners.
 Which of these
 > are examples of performance-based, effort-based, or improvement-based praise?
 >
 > - That's exactly how you do it -- you haven't gotten it right yet, but you've tried two different strategies to solve that problem.
 Keep it up!
 > - You're getting to be really good at that.
 See how it pays to keep at it?
 > - Wow, you did that perfectly without any help.
 Have you thought about taking more computing classes?
 > - That was a hard problem.
-You didn't get the right answer, but let's look at what you learned trying to solve it!
+You didn't get the right answer, but look at what you learned trying to solve it!
 > - Look at that - you're a natural!
 >
 >> ## Solution